andreyrisukhin/eb2niw/README.md

 Prong 1: Evidence That Your Endeavor Has Substantial Merit and National Importance

     Provide a detailed description explaining your proposed endeavor and supporting documentary evidence to establish that the endeavor is of national importance.
-        The term “endeavor” is more specific than the general occupation; you should offer details not only as to what the occupation normally involves, but what types of work you propose to undertake specifically within that occupation.
+        The term "endeavor" is more specific than the general occupation; you should offer details not only as to what the occupation normally involves, but what types of work you propose to undertake specifically within that occupation.
         When explaining the endeavor, you should do so in a straightforward manner, and clearly lay out the potential direct impacts of the endeavor and whether the endeavor will be furthered through the course of your duties at a particular employer or some other way.

 Note that benefits to a specific employer alone, even an employer with a national footprint, are not sufficiently relevant to the question of whether your endeavor has national importance.
 At issue is whether you can demonstrate that your own individual endeavor stands to have broader implications, such as for a field, a region, or the public at large.